spurwadi2/v2/_drafts/2009-01-01-a-full-and-comprehensive-style-test.md

 <h2 id="blockquotes">Blockquotes</h2>

-<p>Let’s keep it simple.
+Let’s keep it simple.
 Italics are good to help set it off from the body text.
-Be sure to style the citation.</p>
+Be sure to style the citation.

 <blockquote>
-  <p>Good afternoon, gentlemen.
+  Good afternoon, gentlemen.
 I am a HAL 9000 computer.
 I became operational at the H.A.L. plant in Urbana, Illinois on the 12th of January 1992.
 My instructor was Mr. Langley, and he taught me to sing a song.
-If you’d like to hear it I can sing it for you. <cite>— <a href="http://en.wikipedia.org/wiki/HAL_9000">HAL 9000</a></cite></p>
+If you’d like to hear it I can sing it for you. <cite>— <a href="http://en.wikipedia.org/wiki/HAL_9000">HAL 9000</a></cite>
 </blockquote>

-<p>And here’s a bit of trailing text.</p>
+And here’s a bit of trailing text.

 <hr />

 <h2 id="textlevelsemantics">Text-level semantics</h2>

-<p>The <a href="#">a element</a> example <br />
+The <a href="#">a element</a> example <br />
 The <abbr>abbr element</abbr> and <abbr title="Title text">abbr element with title</abbr> examples <br />
 The <b>b element</b> example <br />
 The <cite>cite element</cite> example <br />